yhLeeee/CQA_EntityLinking/README.md

 ## Dataset: QuoraEL

 We construct a new dataset **QuoraEL**, which contains data of 504 CQA texts in total.
 The Wikipedia dump (July 2019 version) is used as the reference KB.
+Since our data set folder is too large, we release it [here](https://drive.google.com/drive/folders/1dW6iw268uDbBdi7opfwOAz_zFyq7DlrH).
+Our data are in the folder data sets.
+CQAEL_dataset.json contains QuaraEL data mentioned above.
+Details of other files can be found in the codes for format conversion.
 ### Data format

 1. For each **question**, the following items are covered:`question title`, `question url`, `ID of question`, `answers`, `mentions in question title`, `topics` .